Harold Ramirez Player Props: Rays vs. Tigers

 Tigers Pitching Rankings

-- The Tigers' 4.51 team ERA ranks 22nd across all MLB pitching staffs.
+- The Tigers have the 21st-ranked team ERA among all league pitching staffs (4.53).

-- Tigers pitchers combine to give up 128 total home runs at a rate of 1.2 per game (to rank 16th in the league).
+- Tigers pitchers combine to rank 16th in baseball in home runs surrendered (129 total, 1.2 per game).

-- Olson (1-4 with a 4.71 ERA and 47 strikeouts in 49 2/3 innings pitched) gets the start for the Tigers, his ninth of the season.
+- The Tigers are sending Skubal (1-1) out to make his sixth start of the season.
+He is 1-1 with a 4.57 ERA and 27 strikeouts in 21 2/3 innings pitched.

-- In his most recent time out on Friday, the right-hander threw six innings against the Miami Marlins, allowing four earned runs while surrendering eight hits.
+- His last appearance came on Sunday against the Miami Marlins, when the lefty went 4 2/3 innings, surrendering four earned runs while giving up six hits.

-- In 11 games this season, the 24-year-old has a 4.71 ERA and 8.5 strikeouts per nine innings, while allowing a batting average of .237 to his opponents.
+- The 26-year-old has an ERA of 4.57, with 11.2 strikeouts per nine innings, in five games this season.
+Opponents are hitting .228 against him.

 © 2023 Data Skrive.
 All rights reserved.